 In town, the Villa Vauban gardens are open most days and provide a quiet, noise free environment for soaking up a few rays on a picnic blanket.
-You can combine your picnic with a visit to the gallery (it re-opened in May with some access restrictions) or kids can take advantage of the water play features in the nearby Pirate Park.
+You can combine your picnic with a visit to the gallery or kids can take advantage of the water play features in the nearby Pirate Park.

 Kockelsheuer – park and gym